chadr1989/create_calendar_for_low_tides/README.md

 # create_calendar_for_low_tides
-I wrote this code to build calendars on google calendar but it should also work on any platform that accepts the Microsoft outlook format for calendar.
+I wrote this code to build calendars on google calendar but it should also work on any platform that accepts the Microsoft outlook format for calendar./n
-First, go to tidesandcurrents.noaa.gov and select the nearest coastal station then, click 'click here for annual published tide tables' select the appropriate year select .xml under the 'format' drop down menu
+First, go to tidesandcurrents.noaa.gov and select the nearest coastal station/n then, click 'click here for annual published tide tables' select the appropriate year select .xml under the 'format' drop down menu